Clinical Massage that follows the Jing Method

 Communication is key.
 Feedback plays an important part in making these sessions flexible and responsive to your outcomes.

 Self-care is integral to restoring long lasting function and wellness.
-I work with you to develop a self-care plan that is realistic.
+If needed, I work with you to develop a self-care plan that is realistic.
 I aim to provide support and education and believe in working as a team towards recovery.

 Self-care can vary from a simple practice that helps you relieve stress and tension in the moment to a set of strengthening and stretching exercises.